vokimon/apunts/computers/godot/concepts.md

 - We can use `print` function
 - `prints()` automatically separates parameters with spaces (like python print)
+- `printt()` like prints but uses tabs to separate
+- `print_stack()` prints the stack trace
+- `print_debug()` Shows the file and line
 - `print_rich()` uses bbcode to add ansi: `[b] [color=red] [/color] [/b]`
 - `push_error/warning()`: enables a stacktrace besides the error message
 - When in run, the running scene tree is availabe as 'Remote' tab in the scenen tree docker.
 	- You can fix it as the default shown in project settings.
-- "Always on top" option is good to keey the game in front and still being able to manipulate and inspect the editor interface.
+- KWin "Always on top" option is good to keep the game in front and still being able to manipulate and inspect the editor interface.
 - `OS.is_debug_build():` to conditionally activate debug tools